Here are ten tips when visiting Alaska that I find important and that aren’t talked about a lot.

 We have some pretty incredible wildlife here.
 We also have some pretty bold wildlife as well.
 While we can’t always “make the wildlife show up” when we want to see them, it is something to see when they come out.
 They can also be dangerous.

 Year after year, locals spend a lot of time trying to warn people about safety when it comes to our wild animals.
-People do not always listen, though.
+People don’t always listen, though.
 When you see a Moose, Bear, Lynx…or even a porcupine (the list is endless) off the side of the road, of course, you want a picture!
 I mean, who wouldn’t?!

 Taking pictures is an excellent thing to do; after all, you want to be able to share what you saw with family and friends when you get home, right?
 Absolutely!